 A spay or neuter surgery removes an animal’s reproductive organs.
 A spay surgery removes ovaries and the uterus, and a neuter surgery removes the testes.
 After this surgery, the animal is infertile, or sterile.
 Sometimes, these animals may be referred to as “fixed.”

 Thanks for letting us know!
 Please use this short online form to cancel or reschedule your appointment.
 If you are unable to use this form, please call us at (317) 638-3223.
-Using this form will shorten our response time and will result in a faster turnaround.
+Using this form will shorten our response time and will result in a quicker turnaround.

 Yes, with the support of our generous donors, we may be able to reduce the price of your pet’s surgery.
 As you fill out the online appointment request, please explain your situation in the notes section at the end.
 Our staff will contact you with options.
 Please do not arrive for your appointment without settling this in advance.
 You can also email us with your request at email@example.com.
 Additionally, we encourage you to look into this great program from Pet Friendly Services of Indiana.
 It can reduce your cost to $25.
+If you are paying with a voucher and are unable to provide the $60 deposit during online scheduling, please call our clinic and schedule an appointment with a client support representative.

 Please remember that a community cat lives outdoors and does not have an owner.
 A cat that splits time between your home and the outdoors does not qualify for this program.